-(c) Exclusive of lands held under miners' rights only. (b) For 6 months ended 30th June, 1926. (c) Including areas held under applications pending.
+(c) Exclusive of lands held under miners' rights only.

-§ 8.
+§8.
 Settlement of Returned Soldiers and Sailors.

-1. General.-Information in regard to the methods adopted in each State for providing land for the settlement of returned soldiers and sailors, together with the conditions under which such land could be acquired, is given in preceding issues of the Official Year Book (see No. 18, pp. 187-189), but limits of space preclude its repetition herein.

-Particulars respecting the position of soldier settlement in each State at the latest available date are, however, given in the sub-sections immediately following.
+1. General.-Information in regard to the methods adopted in each State for providing land for the settlement of returned soldiers and sailors; together with the conditions under which such land could be acquired, is given in preceding issues of the Official Year Book (see No. 18, pp. 187-189), but limits of space preclude its repetition herein.
+Particulars respecting the position of soldier settlement in each State at the latest evailable date are, however, given in the sub-sections immediately following.